lord-xld3/3d-captcha/lib/README.md

 ## Heap

-The heap is a continuous section of bytes that can be referenced by pointers.
+The `heap` is a continuous section of bytes that can be referenced by pointers.
 This is useful if multiple structures refer to the same data AND the data is larger than the pointer size.

 ## List of types

 ```#
-x00: binary
+x00: null
 x01: bool
 x02: i8
 x03: i16
 x04: i32
 x05: i64
-x06: f16
+x06: f32
-x07: f32
+x07: f64
-x08: f64
+x08: char
-x09: char
+x09: object
-x0A: object
+x0A: binary
 x0B-x1F: unused (21 slots)
 ```

 ## Usage

-lorem ipsum
+The schema is only half the battle, parsing the data is the other half.
+This library is specifically for JavaScript/JSON, but the schema is language-agnostic.

 ### Serialization